carlosjhr64/neuronet/README.md

 ## Tao, Yin, and Yang

 Tao
-:	(in Chinese philosophy) The absolute principle underlying the universe, combining within itself the principles of yin and yang and...
+:	The absolute principle underlying the universe,
+	combining within itself the principles of yin and yang and signifying the way, or code of behavior, that is in harmony with the natural order.

 Perceptrons are already very capable and quick to train.
 By connecting the input layer to the output layer of a multilayer FeedForward network,